Valparaìso, 3 February 2020

 On the fourth day of waiting, the motorbikes are being run in, and with each ignition, the noise of the engines stirs the spirits.
 The road is calling, and the desire to leave is intense, but the preparations, with the precise slowness they deserve, continue.

-Seemingly quiet, the city reveals itself by showing that side marked by the dissent of a weary people demanding justice, fairness, and respect.
+Seemingly quiet, the city reveals itself by showing that side marked by the dissent of a weary people demanding justice, fairness, respect.
 The vibrancy of everyday life is interspersed with scars, worn proudly by the walls of the buildings.

 In Chile, an untenable welfare state ignites protests ‘gobierno asesino, te estamos mirando‘ can be read on sheets of paper pasted here and there.
 In the night the squares become a battleground.
 Improvised fighters fill them.
 The dust from the tear gas burns the nose and lines the still sleepy morning eyes.
 And yet life goes on.
 With their heads down, at a brisk pace, their faces covered by masks and makeshift protective gear.